Andrew Lang

-Biography
+Life and career

 Lang was born in 1844 in Selkirk, Scottish Borders.
 He was the eldest of the eight children born to John Lang, the town clerk of Selkirk, and his wife Jane Plenderleath Sellar, who was the daughter of Patrick Sellar, factor to the first Duke of Sutherland.
-On 17 April 1875, he married Leonora Blanche Alleyne, youngest daughter of C. T. Alleyne of Clifton and Barbados.
-She was (or should have been) variously credited as author, collaborator, or translator of Lang's Color/Rainbow Fairy Books which he edited.
+On 17 April 1875, he married Leonora Blanche Lang, youngest daughter of C. T. Alleyne of Clifton and Barbados.
+She was (or should have been) variously credited as author, collaborator, or translator of Lang's Colour/Rainbow Fairy Books which he edited.

 He was educated at Selkirk Grammar School, Loretto School, and the Edinburgh Academy, as well as the University of St Andrews and Balliol College, Oxford, where he took a first class in the final classical schools in 1868, becoming a fellow and subsequently honorary fellow of Merton College.
 He soon made a reputation as one of the most able and versatile writers of the day as a journalist, poet, critic, and historian.
 He was a member of the Order of the White Rose, a Neo-Jacobite society which attracted many writers and artists in the 1890s and 1900s.
+On 6 December 1888, Lang was elected president of The Folklore Society following the resignation of George Byng, 3rd Earl of Strafford from the position.
 In 1906, he was elected FBA.

-He died of angina pectoris on 20 July 1912 at the Tor-na-Coille Hotel in Banchory, Banchory, survived by his wife.
-He was buried in the cathedral precincts at St Andrews, where a monument can be visited in the south-east corner of the 19th century section.
+He died of angina pectoris on 20 July 1912 at the Tor-na-Coille Hotel in Banchory, survived by his wife.
+He was buried in the cathedral precincts at St Andrews, where a monument can be visited in the southeast corner of the 19th-century section.

 Scholarship

 Folklore and anthropology

 Lang is now chiefly known for his publications on folklore, mythology, and religion.
 The interest in folklore was from early life; he read John Ferguson McLennan before coming to Oxford, and then was influenced by E. B. Tylor.

 The earliest of his publications is Custom and Myth (1884).
 In Myth, Ritual and Religion (1887) he explained the "irrational" elements of mythology as survivals from more primitive forms.
-Lang's Making of Religion was heavily influenced by the 18th century idea of the "noble savage": in it, he maintained the existence of high spiritual ideas among so-called "savage" races, drawing parallels with the contemporary interest in occult phenomena in England.
+Lang's Making of Religion was heavily influenced by the 18th-century idea of the "noble savage": in it, he maintained the existence of high spiritual ideas among so-called "savage" races, drawing parallels with the contemporary interest in occult phenomena in England.
 His Blue Fairy Book (1889) was an illustrated edition of fairy tales that has become a classic.
-This was followed by many other collections of fairy tales, collectively known as Andrew Lang's Fairy Books despite most of the work for them being done by his wife Leonora Blanche Alleyne and a team of mostly female assistants.
+This was followed by many other collections of fairy tales, collectively known as Andrew Lang's Fairy Books despite most of the work for them being done by his wife Leonora Blanche Lang and a team of assistants.
 In the preface of the Lilac Fairy Book he credits his wife with translating and transcribing most of the stories in the collections.
 Lang examined the origins of totemism in Social Origins (1903).